akreienbring/akreienbring.github.io/docs/Alfreso_route_to_Liferay/index.md

 ### Now let's start working
 We will first check what we need for the tutorial to work out.
 As I said it absolutely depends on Jeffs [SomeCo tutorial](https://ecmarchitect.com/alfresco-developer-series).
 If you haven't done it, I recommend starting there and come back later.
-At a minimum go get and install the tutorial code from [his github repo](https://github.com/jpotts/alfresco-developer-series).
+At a minimum go, get and install the tutorial code from [his github repo](https://github.com/jpotts/alfresco-developer-series).

 ...
 Welcome back!